 Mrs No tells me that ever since her daughters got married, their home is too quiet and lonely so she welcomes food tour guests to fill the house with people and conversation.
 I feel a little inadequate for the task, exhausted as I am and stuffed full of food, but I do my best.

-*Note: I was a guest of Hoi An Food Tour for this tour of vegetarian food in Hoi An.
+I was a guest of Hoi An Food Tour for this tour of the best places to eat in Hoi An.
 All opinions about the yumminess of food are my own.

 ♥Happy eating, Jane